TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 [created AKS cluster on Azure](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli#create-aks-cluster), and we have access to it with a `kubectl` tool.

-In this tutorial the address of the `aks-racetrack` cluster is `aks-racetrack.example.com`.
+In this tutorial the cluster is in the context `aks-racetrack`.

 Verify the connection to your cluster using the `kubectl get nodes` command.